 The part of the village that I enjoyed the most was visiting Gurukul.
 A simple old style home where you enter after taking your shoes off has young boys living and learning Indian Scriptures.

-Gurukul at Mattur also has a small library that has Sanskrit scriptures and books.
+Gurukul also has a small library that has Sanskrit scriptures and books.
 I wish they had funds to create a beautiful library that people can refer to.
 As of now, they are steel almirahs that store the manuscripts as well as Sanskrit books.

 Visiting the school in the village was fun, where I interacted with the 5th-grade students and they surprised me with their knowledge of Sanskrit.
 May they lead us to a future rooted in our own culture.